narstybits/MacOS-DuckyScripts/README.md

 # !!!!EXERCISE CAUTION!!!!
 <h1 h1>
-when executing code that involves deleting files or directories, and double-check to ensure that you're targeting the correct directory/System and that the consequences are understood.
+when executing code, double-check to ensure that you're targeting the correct directory/System and that the consequences are understood.

 Deleting files and folders can have significant consequences!